View FREE Lessons!

 is an oligopoly with only two companies.

 Companies in duopolies are very aware of actions taken by their competitor.
 They compete vigorously, but normally price competition is avoided in fear of starting a price war.
-Instead they compete in product image, service, and the attributes of their product.
+Instead, they compete in the product image, service, and the attributes of their product.

 Game theory illustrates how a price war can erupt when duopolies compete on price.
 Assume the small community of Hungryville only has two restaurants.
 One is owned by Bob and the other is owned by Kathy.
 They have very similar menus.
 Table 1 is the payoff matrix showing all the possible outcomes for Bob and Kathy assuming each has only two pricing options: price high or price low.
 Each is affected by the other’s decision.
 Bob’s profits are shown in purple and Kathy’s profits are in green.

 How will Bob and Kathy set their prices?
 If both price high, both would earn $175,000.
 This is seen in the upper left quadrant.
 Assume Bob wants to attract more customers.
 He could price low, and if Kathy chooses to price high, she would lose business to Bob and her profit would fall to $100,000.
 Bob would have more business and his profits would equal $200,000.
 This outcome is shown in the upper right box.
 Another possibility is that Kathy prices low hoping to gain market share.
 If Bob prices high, his profit would drop to $100,000 while Kathy's earnings would equal $200,000.
 This scenario is represented in the bottom left box.
 The final possibility is that both Bob and Kathy price low, in which case they would both earn $150,000.
 This outcome is portrayed in the bottom right box.